CESNET/metacentrum-user-docs/docs/software/install-software/index.md

 ### Python packages

-Python packages can be installed using `pip`, which is a part of several Python modules.<br/>
+Python packages can be installed using `pip`, which is accessible via `py-pip` module.

-We recommend to use a module `py-pip/21.3.1-gcc-10.2.1-mjt74tn`.

 **General setup**